Seymour H. Knox I

-Seymour Horace Knox I (April 11, 1861 – May 17, 1915), was a businessman from Buffalo, New York, who made his fortune in five-and-dime stores.
+Seymour Horace Knox I (April 11, 1861 – May 17, 1915) was an American businessman from Buffalo, New York, who made his fortune in five-and-dime stores.
 He merged his more than 100 stores with those of his first cousins, Frank Winfield Woolworth and Charles Sumner Woolworth, to form the F. W. Woolworth Company.
 He went on to hold prominent positions in the merged company as well as Marine Trust Co.
 He was the father of Seymour H. Knox II and grandfather of Seymour H. Knox III and Northrup Knox, the co-founders of the Buffalo Sabres in the National Hockey League.

 Early life

-He was born on April 11, 1861 in Russell, St. Lawrence County, New York.
+He was born on April 11, 1861, in Russell, St. Lawrence County, New York.
 His father was James Horace Knox, a farmer married to Jane E. McBrier.
 James' grandfather had fought in the American Revolution.
 William Knox was the first of this line of Knoxes to come to Massachusetts from Belfast, Ireland, in 1737.

 Seymour attended the Russell district school and at fifteen, though he had never gone to high school, began to teach in school himself.